DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 - Install Reaper if you don't already have it.
   - Short Reaper introduction for non-sound design students.
   - See: [Reaper DAW 101:- The Basics - PART 1 - YouTube](https://www.youtube.com/watch?v=JwDcTPn2dvc) for an introduction
+  - For next year: review the Rick Viers LISTEN mantra!

 > [Exercise 1: Source or create sounds given an asset list](../assignments/exercises/exercise-1/) - find or record these sounds
 > DUE by the next class